klees/ILIAS/docs/documentation/input-processing.md

 cannot be enforced directly at the boundary of the system but will already require some processing of the data that checks the policy.

-This makes the picture when and how policies can be enforced to secure input processing a lot fuzzier than the this is the case for structural requirements.
+This makes the picture of when and how policies can be enforced to secure input processing a lot fuzzier than this is the case for structural requirements.
 It will be cumbersome or even impossible to document policy requirements in the PHP type system via classes.
-It also will be a lot harder to find a framework for enforcing policies on data that fits all cases, since policies mostly will arise at the business rules of the application of a framework, thus being responsibility of the user.
+It also will be a lot harder to find a framework for enforcing policies on data that fits all cases, since policies mostly will arise at the business rules of the application of a framework, thus being the responsibility of the user.

-Policies still are indispensable regarding the security of the system.
-If e.g. permission policies can't be enforced this will render the RBAC-system useless and hence knock out an essential security feature of the application.
+However, policies still are indispensable regarding the security of the system.
+If e.g. permission policies can't be enforced, it will render the RBAC-system useless and hence knock out an essential security feature of the application.
 We thus will try to look how policy enforcing systems may hook into the general input processing, but we will not be able to exhaustively examine all requirements from said systems in this paper.
 We request the maintainers of said systems to understand the role of their systems in this regard and work towards sensible solutions to secure input processing regarding the nature of the policies their